code-jugglers/brain-games/README.md

 To Train the Brains: `node build/train 1000`

 - 1st Argument is the number of iterations, defaults is 50000
-- 2nd Argument is the brain for X
+- 2nd Argument is the brain for X. Default is teamX_brain.json
-- 3rd Argument is the brain for O
+- 3rd Argument is the brain for O. Default is teamO_brain.json

 For Dev: `npm start`